helix-editor/helix/book/src/guides/indent.md

   captured, only the extension of the innermost one is prevented.
 All other ancestors are unaffected (regardless of whether the innermost ancestor would actually have been extended).
+- `@opaque`:
+  Mark a literal body such as a string, heredoc, or block comment.
+Lines that begin inside the captured node keep their existing indentation instead of being reindented, so the contents of multi-line literals are left untouched.

 #### `@indent` / `@outdent`